ycas/ycas.github.io/ycas/content/PlanetariumShows.md

     <td>25 min</td>
   </tr>
 </table>
 Back To The Moon For Good, an exciting, educational fulldome show narrated by award-winning actor Tim Allen.
-The 25-minute digital film highlights the history of exploring the moon and provides an insider's look at the teams vying for the $30 million Google Lunar XPRIZE, the largest incentivized prize in history, the contest has ended with no winners.
+The 25-minute digital film highlights the history of exploring the moon and provides an insider's look at the teams vying for the $30 million Google Lunar XPRIZE, the largest incentivized prize in history.
+The contest has ended with no winners.
 Back To The Moon For Good begins with a tour through the history of lunar exploration, tracing back to the 1960s and 1970s.
 We hear from some of the teams racing to land a robotic spacecraft on the moon and win the Google Lunar XPRIZE.
 The audience is taken on a successful launch, landing and tour of the lunar surface.
 The show ends with an enticing visualization of a future settlement on the moon.

 **Chasing the Ghost Particle: From the South Pole to the Edge of the Universe**
 <table style="width:95%">